Taman Negara 22-28Jun14From KH

 The Black-naped Monarchs were still nesting.
 Left male, right female. ©Tan KH

-The resident Asian Paradise Flycatcher were also showing well, including a white morph male.
-Below is a rufous male. ©Tan KH
+The resident Blyth's Paradise-flycatcher were also showing well, including a white morph male.
+Below is the female. ©Tan KH

 Banteng!
 This herd was released at Merapoh.
 The dark one is the male, the rest females and juveniles. ©Tan KH